rdawg-pidinst/schema/schema-datacite.rst

    instrument was in operation, either with a single date to indicate when this instrument instance started operation, or a date interval if this instrument instance ceased to be in operation.
-.. [#restypegen] None of the specific values for `resourceTypeGeneral` in the DataCite schema fits an instrument.
-This leaves "Other" as the only option.
+.. [#restypegen] The DataCite schema includes "Instrument" in the controlled list of values for `resourceTypeGeneral`.
 .. [#reltype] Use "HasPart" and "IsPartOf" in lieu of "HasComponent" and "IsComponentOf".
 .. [#desctype] Not all of the listed values for `descriptionType`